 Once we surrender to the fact the problem won’t go away on its own, we enter a typically all-consuming process of ending the problem.
 For example, we might reach out for help, avoid triggers, add new healthier activities and behaviors and, generally, doing whatever it takes to avoid temptation.

 At this point, a true addict is embarking on DETOX.
 The multi-stage process of RECOVERY is just beginning.
-I will do other posts on detox and recovery.
+You might be ready for STEP ONE!

 We maintain the changes made during ACTION.
 Maintenance will involve challenges and temptations.
 ACTION will be required during MAINTENANCE.
 Sometimes this action becomes healthy habit.
 Sometimes, we need to revisit the all-consuming action that helped us make the change in the first place.